 Enter the certified cooling efficiency (EER) of the installed equipment.
 This value is verified against the minimum value shown in Section C. The installed efficiency must be greater than or equal to the required minimum efficiency.

-Enter the rated sensible cooling capacity at design conditions of the installed cooling system in Btu/h.
+Enter the sensible cooling capacity at design conditions of the installed cooling system in Btu/h.

-Enter the installed Condenser Rated Nominal Cooling Capacity in tons.
+Enter the installed Condenser Nominal Cooling Capacity in tons.
 Note that this is based on the condenser, not the coil or air handler.
 Can usually be determined by the condenser model number.

 Section I. Installed Duct System Information